An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 DAYLIGHT

-All that sun makes for some long days.
-At the Cadillac Ranch outside Amarillo you get 14.5 hours worth of daylight at the peak in June, and 15 hours at the northern-most point on Route 66: Chicago.
+All that sun makes for long days.
+At the Cadillac Ranch outside Amarillo you get 14.5 hours of daylight at the peak in June, and 15 hours at the northern-most point on Route 66: Chicago.

 www.shootingonlocation.com has information for cities en route and is also listed above.